Jury finds former New Kensington man not guilty in Arnold shooting

 Apr.
 20—Malcolm Dunem left a Westmoreland County courtroom shaking his head after jurors acquitted the man accused of shooting him on an Arnold street in 2018.

-Nicholas Haynes appeared to sob as he and defense attorney Adam Gorzelsky embraced following the verdict announcement Monday afternoon that ended a five-day trial.
-The defense argued that it was another man who fired three rounds from a .22 caliber semiautomatic handgun that left Dunem seriously wounded on April 12, 2018, near Kenneth Avenue.
+Nicholas Haynes appeared to sob as he and defense attorney Adam Gorzelsky embraced after the verdict announcement Monday afternoon that ended a five-day trial.
+The defense argued it was another man who fired three rounds from a .22-caliber semiautomatic handgun that left Dunem seriously wounded April 12, 2018, near Kenneth Avenue.

-District Attorney John Peck, who tried the case, said he was disappointed with the verdict.
+District Attorney John Peck, who tried the case, said he is disappointed with the verdict.

-Haynes, who is facing a felony charge for allegations that he assaulted another inmate at the jail, will remain behind bars on $50,000 bond until that case, also filed in 2018, is resolved.
+Haynes, who is charged in the assault of another inmate at the jail, will remain behind bars on $50,000 bond until that case, also filed in 2018, is resolved.

-Gorzelsky said Haynes' testimony from last week that he watched Tavaughn Thornhill shoot Dunem was reliable.
+Gorzelsky said Haynes' testimony from last week that he watched Tavaughn Thornhill shoot Dunem is reliable.
 The shooting, Gorzelsky argued, was retribution for Dunem's attempt to have sexual relations with Thornhill's girlfriend.
-Both Thornhill and his then girlfriend arranged a meeting with Dunem to buy ecstasy pills and convinced a female friend, along with Haynes and another woman, to drive them from Latrobe to Arnold on the night of the shooting.
+Both Thornhill and his then-girlfriend arranged a meeting with Dunem to buy ecstasy pills and persuaded a female friend, along with Haynes and another woman, to drive them from Latrobe to Arnold on the night of the shooting.

 Haynes told jurors he watched Thornhill fire three shots at Dunem before he seized the gun and ran back to the car.
 Dunem's identification of Haynes was out of fear for himself and his family, Gorzelsky argued.

-Peck argued that the defense theory of the case did not comport with the evidence and that Thornhill had no motive to shoot Dunem.
-He told jurors that Haynes' actions in jail, following his arrest, also supported a finding of guilt.
+Peck argued the defense theory of the case does not comport with the evidence and that Thornhill had no motive to shoot Dunem.
+He told jurors Haynes' actions in jail, following his arrest, also supported a finding of guilt.
 Haynes, Peck said, attempted to threaten and bribe Dunem to change his testimony through a letter he gave another inmate to deliver to his accuser.

 "He is a man who is loyal to the law in the streets.
 What's the expression, 'snitches get stitches'?
 That's his law of the street," Peck said.